paterit/version-checker/README.md

 #### --project-dir <project_dir>
 If given, then it will be treated as a root dir for paths in config file.

+#### --verbose
+Print at the end detailed info for each component about update process.

 <!-- Indices and tables
 ==================